CERBA Official Statement

 Since March 20, all shopping facilities in the country have been temporarily closed.
 Allowed to work are pharmacies, grocery stores, pet stores, warehouses, agricultural markets, animal markets, stores that sell fertilizers, home appliance stores, and gas stations.
 In addition, bakeries, slaughterhouses and other food production facilities will continue to operate.
 Cafes and restaurants are allowed to work only for take-out.

-Since March 24, a special quarantine regime has been introduced in Azerbaijan until April 20 due to the coronavirus. Зersons over 65 years of age are not allowed to leave the house.
+March 24: a special quarantine regime has been introduced in Azerbaijan until April 20 due to the coronavirus.
+Persons over 65 years of age are not allowed to leave the house.
 Single persons in this category will be taken into custody by social services.

 In Baku, Sumgayit and Absheron districts, entry and exit of vehicles is restricted, with the exception of ambulances, trucks and vehicles of rescue and emergency services.